Pedro-M-S/devops-23-24-JPE-PSM-1231853/CA5/README.md

 In conclusion, Jenkins is a powerful automation server that enables teams to implement Continuous Integration and Continuous Delivery pipelines for their software projects.
 By defining build processes as code using Jenkinsfiles, teams can version control and automate the entire software development lifecycle, from building and testing to deployment and monitoring.
+In this CA5, we demonstrated how to create Jenkins pipelines for two Gradle projects, Gradle-Basic-Demo and Gradle-React-Spring-Data-Rest-Basic, and automate the build, test, and deployment processes for these projects.
+We also explored how to configure Jenkins to run in a Docker container and build Docker images as part of the pipeline.
+By leveraging Jenkins and Docker, teams can streamline their development workflows, improve collaboration, and deliver high-quality software products more efficiently.